 Apple Music offers its own Apple Music Sessions Content and has played host to exclusive content from the likes of Taylor Swift, Drake, Pharrell Williams and more in the past.

 More generally speaking, subscribers can access over 100 millions songs and 30,000 playlists on Apple Music, along with live radio and curated playlists.
 However, there are no podcasts or audiobooks, with these instead found in the Apple Podcasts and Apple Books apps, respectively.

 One of Apple Music’s biggest strengths is its audio quality.
 The streaming service supports lossless resolutions of 24-bit/48kHz or Hi-Res lossless at 24-bit/192kHz for CD-quality streaming, although none of Apple’s wireless headphones can play lossless audio, while the HomePod speakers can, but only up to 24-bit/48kHz.
 That’s a bit of an own goal by Apple.

 Spotify has confirmed that it will be getting lossless audio with its highly-anticipated HiFi tier.
-However, this has yet to launch.
+However, this has yet to launch as of spring 2023.

 Both Spotify and Apple Music offer an extensive range of curated playlists, content and recommendations to help you to discover and listen to new music.

-Spotify also offers features like the Enhance button which adds suggested tracks to your own playlists, as well as a Blend feature to generate a playlist with both your and a friend’s music tastes.
+Spotify also offers features like the Enhance button that adds suggested tracks to your playlists, as well as a Blend feature to generate a playlist with both your and a friend’s music tastes.

 Apple Music has live radio stations, while both apps support voice commands with the help of Siri.